PAMunb/svfa/README.md

 | StrongUpdates  |   3   |    1     |  3/5   | 1  | 2  | 0  |   0.33    |  1.00  |  0.50   |
 |     TOTAL      |  106  |   126    | 65/103 | 80 | 12 | 32 |   0.87    |  0.71  |  0.78   |

-To have detailed information about each group of tests run, [see here.](docs-metrics/securibench/jsvfa/jsvfa-metrics-v0.3.3.md) (*computed in August 2025.*)
+To have detailed information about each group of tests run, [see here.](docs-metrics/securibench/jsvfa/jsvfa-metrics-v0.3.4.md) (*computed in September 2025.*)

 #### FLOWDROID